d13751200344/Daniel-portfolio-Photography-ASP.Net/README.md

 # ASP.Net-Project
 This website enables a photographer to promote services and the courses he can offer, and people can contact him through the information on the website.
-Also, customers can purchase courses by e-commerce system and log-in service.
-Moreover, the owner of the website can edit the contents, such as photos, galleries, and courses on the website.
+It includes features such as service promotion, course offerings, and contact information.
+Additionally, it supports e-commerce functionalities and user authentication.
+The backend database for this project utilizes Azure SQL Database and SQL Server Management Studio (SSMS) or Microsoft SQL Server (MSSQL) with SSMS.
+This setup allows the website owner to manage and edit content, including photos, galleries, and courses, directly through the website interface, ensuring seamless data integration and efficient management.